When Young Children Say They Want to Die

 If your child has expressed death wishes, professional support can provide crucial guidance for ensuring safety while building long-term emotional resilience.
 Every family's situation is unique, requiring personalized approaches that honor your specific circumstances and strengths.

-My 25 years of experience with complex childhood mental health cases, combined with specialized training in trauma treatment, family therapy, and somatic approaches, allows me to help families navigate these frightening moments while building skills for future emotional challenges.
+My 25 years of experience with complex childhood mental health cases as a parenting therapist, combined with specialized training in trauma treatment, family therapy, and somatic approaches, allows me to help families navigate these frightening moments while building skills for future emotional challenges.

 Don't wait for another crisis to seek support.
 If your child has expressed death wishes even once, professional consultation can help you: